-Additionally, if we successfully develop a product candidate and it receives marketing approval, the FDA could require us to adopt a REMS to ensure that the benefits of treatment with such product candidate outweigh the risks for each potential patient, which may include, among other things, a medication guide outlining the risks of the product for distribution to patients, a communication plan to health care practitioners, extensive patient monitoring, or distribution systems and processes that are highly controlled, restrictive, and more costly than what is typical for the industry.
+If we successfully develop a product candidate and it receives marketing approval, we are required to present a comprehensive, concise, and critical analysis of new or emerging information on the risks of the approved product and on its benefit in approved indications, to enable an appraisal of benefit-risk profile in a Periodic Benefit Risk Evaluation Report, or PBRER, according to an internationally harmonized standard.
+Additionally, the FDA or a comparable regulatory authority such as the EMA could require us to adopt a Risk Evaluation and Mitigation Strategy, or REMS, or similar requirement such as Risk Management Plan, or RMP, to ensure that the benefits of treatment with such product candidate outweigh the risks for each potential patient, which may include, among other things, a medication guide outlining the risks of the product for distribution to patients, a communication plan to health care practitioners, extensive patient monitoring, or distribution systems and processes that are highly controlled, restrictive, and more costly than what is typical for the industry.
+FDA, EMA, or other comparable regulatory authorities may require specific post-approval trials to be carried out to further characterize the clinical efficacy and/or safety of the product candidate.
 Furthermore, if we or others later identify undesirable side effects caused by any product candidate that we develop, several potentially significant negative consequences could result, including: